 DENIOS system containers provide maximum safety, large storage capacities and take up comparatively little space.
 Thus, these products also formed the heart of the project for Hösch GmbH.
 Fats and oils should be placed in large capacities in an existing magazine.

-The well-known automotive manufacturer KIA required a hazardous material store at the Zilina site in Slovakia to accommodate large quantities of fuels and binders.
+The well-known automotive manufacturer required a hazardous material store at the Zilina site in Slovakia to accommodate large quantities of fuels and binders.
 Because the bearings were to be installed at various points of production, DENIOS manufactured several units in fire and explosion-proof design.